 Skip to content

-Lingo.dev supports Xcode's .stringsdict format, which is crucial for handling pluralization and other variable substitutions in your iOS, macOS, watchOS, and visionOS apps.
+Master pluralization and variable substitutions in your iOS, macOS, watchOS, and visionOS apps with Lingo.dev's specialized support for Xcode's .stringsdict format.

 json